DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/shape-report-data/use-report-parameters/query-parameters.md

 ---
-title: Use Query Parameters
+title: Query Parameters
 author: Anna Vekhina
 ---
-# Use Query Parameters
+# Query Parameters

 This document provides general information on query parameters and describes common ways of utilizing parametrized SQL queries to filter data at the data source level.